Table of Contents

 - Bitter taste of the medicine may cause nausea and vomiting in some people.
 For these type of people this medicine can be given with honey or some sweet syrup.

-- Do not use this if jaundice is complicated, complicated jaundice symptoms are body itching, bleeding, anaemia, edema, loss of weight.
+- Do not use this if jaundice is complicated, complicated jaundice symptoms are body itching, bleeding, anemia, edema, loss of weight.